shader-slang/slang/docs/cuda-target.md

 ## Unsupported Intrinsics

-* Intrinsics which only work in a pixel shader
+* Intrinsics which only work in pixel shaders
   + QuadXXXX intrinsics

 Limitations